Red Light Stereo have been rocking together for two and a half years. I had a chat to them.

 They all agree that South African bands such as Prime Circle, Plush, Zebra and Giraffe, Aking, Graeme Watkins Project and the Parlotones inspire them.
 Internationally they are all fans of Coldplay, Swithfoot, The Beatles and Kings of Leon.

-The boys of RLS have a chemistry between them that I can only describe as brotherhood.
+I can only describe it as brotherhood.
 They look out for each other, they mock each other relentlessly and the constant stream of conversation between them is one of genuine friendship.
 Another fantastic quality of the four boys is loyalty, not just to each other but to their friends and family and, of course, their fans.

 Sadly the turnout the Fever X Games event was poor to say the least yet when they took to the stage you would think they were playing to a crowd of 500 people.
 The passion and enthusiasm was still in strong force and a bit (read a lot) of rain did nothing to dampen their spirit.